bcohen116/fantasy_football_alexa_skill/README.md

 Due to the Terms of the ESPN API, this app must be free to use.
 I made this purely for educational and personal use and is not meant to be used commercially.

+**As of 1-4-2020 this is offline on the skill store as the app was being maliciously accessed which was causing my free tier account to go over the storage limits.**